vit/leetcode_js/src/740_deleteAndEarn/README.md

 weight:     4     9     8     6
 ```

 __Note:__ It is obvious that elements can only conflict __with their immediate neighbors__.
-In case the distance between them is too small.
+If the distance between them is too small.

 ## Right question (final problem statement)

-The right question we have to ask is:
+The right question we need to ask is:

-* Given the sequence of pairs (and the early mentioned constraint), ___what is the maximal possible sum for this whole sequence___ of four elements?
+* Given the sequence of pairs (and the above constraint), ___what is the maximum sum of weights for it__?

 ```js
    num:     2     3     4     6